TanabutT/course_gen_data/plan.md

       ## Implementation Note
       The contentTitle generation uses a smart keyword matching system that:
-      1. Analyzes the lessontitle + description field for specific topic keywords
+      1. Analyzes the lessontitle and break in to contents
-      2. Matches keywords against predefined content templates for each category
-      3. Prioritizes specific terms (e.g., "artificial intelligence") over general terms (e.g., "python")
+      2. Identifies the main topic and subtopics within the content
-      4. Returns a list of 4-5 relevant topic titles that logically belong in the course
+      3. Generates a list of 4-5 relevant contenttitles that logically belong in the course
-      5. Special handling for language courses with dedicated templates for Chinese, Spanish, French, German, Japanese, and Arabic
+      4. Special handling for language courses with dedicated templates for Chinese, Spanish, French, German, Japanese, and Arabic

 step 2: Generate mock data
   id field use ULID